bogongroverchalet/website/_articles/2017-8-8-how-it-runs.md

 An update to these was approved at the 2024 ARAP, and the updated guidelines will be uploaded once ratified.

+### Business, business, business

+Find the business of the Bogong Rover Chalet and Alpine Rover Crew, including minutes from our ARAP and AGM, and other documentation [here](https://drive.google.com/drive/folders/1-C-mW6y0dm0QlS12mLP29PQh6CHiSs6U?usp=sharing).

 ## Our Scout Groups

 The Bogong Rover Chalet hosts a number of honorary Scout Groups.